garyGitgit/garyGitgit.github.io/_projects/(12) human activity hci.md

 The goal of this project was <b>to develop human proximity algorithm to lock and unlock a smart bike lock</b>.
 <br/>
 <br/>
-My role was to <b>analyze RSSI, Received Signal Strength Indication, from Bluetooth Low Energy (BLE) in the Android phone and develop the proximity algorithm to detect owners' approach</b>.
+My role was to <b>analyze Received Signal Strength Indication (RSSI), from Bluetooth Low Energy (BLE) from IoT devices and develop the proximity algorithm to detect owners' approach</b>.
 The sensor data was generated from a nRF chip, noise mixed with RSSI was filtered with Kalman filter.
 </p>
 <p>
 To see details, please refer to the paper in 'Related Articles' below.